isthistechsupport/discord-vn-transcriber/README.md

 - Docker

-- A Papertrail log destination to log the function output to.
-If you don't have one, you'll need to log into (or create an account on) Papertrail, [create a new log destination](https://papertrailapp.com/destinations/new).
-Save the destination URL and port number.
+- We recommend you set up a log destination.
+We currently use [Papertrail](https://www.papertrail.com/).
+If you don't add one, localhost:514 will be used.

 - A Discord Bot Account with an associated static token and the Message Content Intent enabled.
 If you don't have a Discord bot account, follow [this guide](https://discordpy.readthedocs.io/en/latest/discord.html).
 If you don't know how to enable intents, follow [this guide](https://discordpy.readthedocs.io/en/latest/intents.html)

-- A OpenAI developer account and a related OpenAI project API key.
+- An OpenAI developer account and a related OpenAI project API key.
 If you don't have an OpenAI developer account, use [this guide](https://platform.openai.com/docs/quickstart?context=python) to get started.
 Once you're done with the "Account setup" instructions and have created a secret key, save the key value.

 ### Setup